rlanger2000/nextcloud-docker-traefik/README.md

 # nextcloud-docker-traefik
-Nextcloud docker stack for use with an existing Traefik reverse proxy
+Nextcloud ``docker-compose`` for use with an existing Traefik reverse proxy

 **Absolutely make sure you set the MySQL passwords, your domain, traefik entrypoint and cert-resolver**